webuum/webuum-docs/docs/docs/command.md

 - If your element does not inherit from the native element (e.g. not `<dialog>` or not using `popover`), the native method call will have no effect.
 - In these cases, no -- prefix is needed, since you’re extending a native command.

 > Native commands do not require JavaScript at all – they work purely declaratively using HTML.
-So extend then only when needed.
+So extend them only when needed.

-## Passing values with value attribute
+## Passing values with a value attribute

 Commands can accept values directly from the triggering element using the `value=""` attribute.
 These values are passed to the handler method in your custom element.